Kristin Beck: Lessons From My Journey

 Play Video View Fees

 Kristin Beck is a retired United States Navy SEAL, who served for more than 20 years in the Special Operations Forces, as well as a civil rights advocate.
 Over the course of 13 deployments and seven combat deployments, she conducted special operations with small UAVs, HUMINT, and Direct Action missions.
 Her final tours were with the counter-terrorism Naval Special Warfare Development Group (DEVGRU or “SEAL Team Six”) to head the Special Reconnaissance units and various Task Forces as a HUMINT source handler and technical operations director.
-For her service, she has been awarded more than 50 ribbons and medals, including the Bronze Star with valor, the Purple Heart, and the Meritorious Service Medal.
-She is exclusively represented by Leading Authorities, Inc. speakers bureau.
+For her service, she has been awarded more than 50 ribbons and medals including: the Bronze Star with valor, the Purple Heart, and the Meritorious Service Medal.
+She is exclusively represented by Leading Authorities speakers bureau.

 Now a civil rights activist, she gives speeches and lectures at various events around the country.
-Kristin was a key voice in the Congressional Bill to end discrimination toward the LGBT community.
+Beck was a key voice in the Congressional Bill to end discrimination toward the LGBT community.
 She continues her “new mission” fighting for equality for all Americans and a documentary story of her life, Lady Valor: The Kristin Beck Story, aired on CNN in 2014.

 Today, Beck is known as “Lady Valor” and offers services in consulting, full spectrum law enforcement training, motivational and informational speeches, innovation collaborations, art and other original works such as books, comic books, screenplays, painting/pottery/abstract multimedia pieces.
 She is the founder and president of the Mindful Valor Foundation, an organization seeking alternative methods and technology to help those experiencing symptoms of trauma to live a full and prosperous life.
 Beck is also the national advocacy officer for the Military Order of the Purple Heart, dedicated to serving veterans, addressing their needs, and advocating on their behalf.

 Kristin Beck: Lessons From My Life.
 For decades, Kristin Beck hid her true self from her brothers in arms, family, and friends.
 Now, as the nation’s first openly transgender Navy SEAL, Kristin reflects on her years of honorable service and her many accolades, as well as her life beyond the Navy, including her journey to human rights activist and motivational speaker.
 Kristin shares the incredible story of her life with audiences across the country, and touches upon themes of courage, leadership, and standing up for what’s right.
 Kristin explores the links between strong leadership and being an ally to those who are disenfranchised, and how nothing rewarding will ever be handed to you without hard work.
 Funny and sharp, Beck inspires audiences to find their voices and create better worlds for their selves, their teams, and future generations to come.